leanghoun/leanghoun.github.io/docs/collections/3d-printing/voron-trident.md

   RUN_SHELL_COMMAND CMD=backup_cfg
 ```

-Clicking the new macro button should commit all files/changes to the GitHub repository.
+Clicking the new GIT BACKUP macro button should commit all files/changes to the GitHub repository.

 ### Git Reference for Terminal
 - `git status` - Checks status of local repository.